-This month’s art is by Houston, Texas designer Moni Yael Garcia.
-She is (much more than) a pusher of pixels.
+This month’s art is by Houston, Texas designer Moni Yael Garwill."
+Moni is (much more than) a pusher of pixels.
 She is a creator of lines, lover of learning, health, and women's rights.
 Moni believes, “The beauty of creativity is that it can be found in all of us and requires very little from us.
 Just a spark of curiosity and some form of inspiration can lead to innovative thinking and reinvigorate our inner artist.”

 For a little more about what inspired this artwork, her process, and her life, here's a short Q&A:

 For nearly ten years now Houston, Texas has been my home.
 After university I moved over to this ever-expanding city and have seen the arts and culture sector blossom.
 It’s here that I developed my career, explored my aesthetic, met my amazing husband, and continue becoming my true self.
 And while Houston’s landscape may not be as bucolic or dynamic as other major cities in the U.S. (especially in terms of hiking), it still has so much to offer.